Narasima-6720/GITHUBREPOSITORY/README.md

-# mygitrepo
+# GITHUB COMMANDS
-This is github repo
+This helps who dont know about github